Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Properties of the Sinhala Language

 \citet{herath1989sinhalese,herath1990formalization} argue that pure Sinhala words did not have suffixes and that adding suffixes was incorporated to Sinhala after 12th century BC with the influx of Sanskrit words.
 With this, they declare Sinhala to have to following types of words: \begin{enumerate} \item Suffixes \item Nouns \item Cases \item Verbs \item Conjunctions and articles \item Adjectives \item Demonstratives, Interrogatives, and negatives \item Particles and prefixes \end{enumerate} They further divide nouns into five groups: material, agentive, common, abstract, and proper.
 In addition to these, they also introduce compound nouns.We show the noun categorization proposed by~\citet{herath1989sinhalese} in Table~\ref{tab:nouns}.

 \citet{herath1990formalization} categorize Sinhala suffixes along the attributes of: gender, number, definiteness, case, and conjunctive.
 They further claim that there are 3 types of suffixes: \textit{Suf1} adds gender, number, and definiteness; \textit{Suf2} adds case; and \textit{Suf3} adds conjunctive.
 Conjunctive is claimed to be equivalent to \textit{too} and \textit{and} in English.
 We show an extension of the suffix structure proposed by~\citet{herath1990formalization} in Table~\ref{tab:suffix}.
+In their analysis on register variation (vocabulary) of 60 languages,~\citet{li2022register} observes that Sinhala exhibits homogeneity between 0.5 and 1.0 in the three corpora considered: \textit{CC} (macro-web register - Common Crawl), \textit{TW} (social media register - Twitter), and \textit{WK} (Wikipedia register - March 2020).